 In this tutorial, we will show you how to install Visual Studio Code on CentOS 8.
 For those of you who didn’t know, Visual Studio Code is an open-source cross-platform code editor developed by Microsoft.
 It has built-in debugging support, embedded Git control, syntax highlighting, code completion, integrated terminal, code refactoring, and snippets.
-Visual Studio Code available free for Windows, Linux, and macOS.
+Visual Studio Code is available free for Windows, Linux, and macOS.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘